tsayen/pulseaudio-switch/README.md

 # Audio switch applet for Ubuntu

 Provides an indicator that lets one switch between pulseaudio sinks, toggle RTP sink and inputs.
-Applet is tested on Ubuntu 14.04 and 16.04.
+Applet is tested on Ubuntu 18.04.
 It uses `pactl` and `pacmd` programs to control sound settings.

 ## Installation